NuGet/Home/accepted/2024/trusted-publishers-oidc-for-nuget-push.technical.md

 Authorization failures on this endpoint must return HTTP 401 Unauthorized with an `WWW-Authenticate: Bearer` response header.

-The package source MUST NOT opt to return the an existing compatible API key (i.e. it must not cache the API key for subsequent calls).
+The package source MUST NOT return an existing compatible API key and MUST generate a new one on demand (e.g. it must not cache the API key for subsequent calls).
 To do so would require the original API key to be stored in plain text.
 NuGet.org API keys are hashed prior to storage (much like standard recommendations around storing passwords).
 The package source has concerns on scalability it must opt to rate limit the endpoint instead of caching.
 NuGet.org will rate limit the endpoint to 1 API key created per 30 seconds, per user.

+API keys are expected to be cached on the client side, in a secure manner, to allow the needed number of authorized API operations (e.g. push).

 Unlike normal API keys, no warning message will be returned from the push endpoint (or any other authenticated endpoint) as the API key nears its expiration.
 Additionally, no reminder email will be sent when these short-lived API keys are